 If the source is part of a numbered sequence, such as a volume of a book or journal issue, you’ll need to indicate that number in your entry.

 Indicate the volume number of a book here.

 Journals usually have both volume and issue numbers.
-Typically, a volume is one year’s issues and numbered sequentially starting with one.
+Typically, a volume consists of one year’s issues and is numbered sequentially starting with one.
 Issue numbers start at the beginning of each year and end at the end of the year.
-For example, a journal that’s entering its 12 year and publishes monthly issues will start a new volume in January – vol. 12 starting with new issue number for January.
+For example, a journal that’s entering its 12th year and publishes monthly issues will start a new volume in January – vol. 12 starting with a new issue number for January.
 For example: vol. 12, no. 1.

-However, some journals do not use volume numbers and will simply number their issues sequentially.
-In that case, just use the issue number, no. 18
+However, some journals do not use volume numbers and will simply number their issues sequentially from the beginning.
+In that case, just use the issue number (e.g., no. 18).

 Comic books are numbered like journals with issue numbers